dundee-zhang/dundeezhang.github.io/public/articles/cs146-lecture1.md

 -   Even functional programs are eventually executed imperatively

--Is "the world" constantly changing or is it constantly being reinvented?
+-   Is "the world" constantly changing or is it constantly being reinvented?

 -   When a character appears on the screen, does that change the world or create a new one?
 -   Either way, Imperative programming matches up with the real world experience.